The Arc of Brewing in North East England, or The Class of ’72

 Today, the NE counts over 50 breweries, the aptly named Big Lamp is the well-known pioneer (1982).
 This is less than what existed in 1869 (152), but more than in 1970 (5) and even 1939 (15), see p.
 334 and the appendices in Brian Bennison’s superb 1992 doctoral study of NE brewing history, 1869-1939, here.

 Gateshead once had six breweries just on its own.
 But given the mobility of people today and the distribution capabilities of breweries, wholesalers, and the supermarkets, the average Geordie probably has much more choice available than in his/her parental line going back four generations or more.

 The North East is emblematic of the recovery in the beer culture of England, but even in 1972, and even as listed by one brewery company, you had an excellent range of beers.
 It’s more diverse today, but in sheer quality terms, whether the S&N ’72 list is inferior is questionable.
 Of course it depends how you define quality.
 I have a feeling if I ran through 25 representative beers of NE craft brewing and put them against the class of ’72, I’d choose the latter.

 Or maybe I just like the auld days, bonny lads.

-Note re images: The first two images are from this historical Newcastle pub images gallery in ChronicleLive, here.
-The third is from this pub history discussion forum, here.
-The last three are from Big Lamp`s website linked above.
-All intellectual property in or to the images shown belongs solely to their lawful owner or authorized user.
-Images are believed available for educational or historical purposes.
+Note re images: The first two images are from a historical Newcastle pub images gallery in ChronicleLive, see here.
+The third is from a pub history discussion forum, here.
+The last three are from Big Lamp’s website, linked above.
+All intellectual property therein belongs solely to lawful owner, as applicable.
+Images are used for educational and historical purposes.
 All feedback welcomed.